 Actively participate in price discovery and stabilization: validators are highly incentivised to submit honest and correct votes of real market prices of Luna.
 Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Terra stablecoins.

-Provide oversight and feedback on correct deployment of budget funds: the Terra protocol facilitates the use of budget programs to facilitate adoption of its currencies.
+Provide oversight and feedback on correct deployment of community pool funds: the Terra protocol includes the a governance system for proposals to the facilitate adoption of its currencies.
 Validators are expected to hold budget executors to account to provide transparency and efficient use of funds.

 Additionally, validators are expected to be active members of the community.
 They should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.

 Staking Luna can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
 Then, Luna undergo a three weeks unbonding period during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block provisions, block rewards, and fee rewards.
 If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of misbehavior).
 This means that every user that bonded Luna to this validator gets penalized in proportion to its stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

 Can a validator run away with its delegators' Luna?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
 This does not mean that the validator has custody of its delegators' Luna.
 By no means can a validator run away with its delegator's funds.